ricardonovelot/WeSplit/README.md

 3. Choose a target simulator or device.
 4. Run the application.

-Note: Xcode and an iOS simulator or device are required to run this app.

 ## License

 This project is under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.